What you'll find on this page

 - Information about getting an MRI with a Baha® implant.

-- How Cochlear designs implants that are compatible with MRIs.
+- How Cochlear designs implants that are compatible with MRI scans.

 Cochlear Nucleus Implants: designed for MRI compatibility at 1.5 T and 3.0 T

-We designed the Nucleus® Profile™ Plus Series Implant so you can have a routine 1.5 T MRI or a high-definition 3.0 T MRI without removing the magnet1.
+We designed our latest Nucleus® Profile™ Plus Series Implant so you can have a routine 1.5 T MRI or a high-definition 3.0 T MRI without removing its magnet.2

-This means no additional surgery, no need to wear a bandage in the MRI machine, no waiting for your scan and, most importantly, no unnecessary time without sound.2
+This means no additional surgery, no need to wear a bandage in an MRI machine, no waiting for your scan and, most importantly, no unnecessary time without sound.

-Nucleus Profile and Cl24RE/Freedom® implants are designed to be compatible for MRI at 3.0 T with the magnet removed and at 1.5 T with the magnet in place.1
+Nucleus Profile and Cl24RE/Freedom® implants are designed to be compatible for MRI at 3.0 T with a magnet removed and at 1.5 T with a magnet in place.2

 Alternatives to MRI